dtminnick/codebits/R/frequency_distribution_table.md

            cumulative_frequency)
 ```

-This data frame has 84 and is considerably longer than the prior table.
+This data frame has 84 rows and is considerably longer than the prior

-Here’s the resulting table.
+table.

 ``` r
 kable(word_distribution,